-Physical Education COMMENTS 1.1 School provides physical education to students that meet the National and Delaware Physical Education Standards 1 through 6 (see wellness plan for specific amounts) 3.0 2.2 All physical education courses at the middle and high school level are taught by a certified physical education teacher with a degree or certification in the health field.
+Physical Education SCORE (1-3) COMMENTS 1.1 School provides physical education to students that meet the National and Delaware Physical Education Standards 1 through 6 (see wellness plan for specific amounts) 3.0 2.2 All physical education courses at the middle and high school level are taught by a certified physical education teacher with a degree or certification in the health field.
 Professional development is available and planned for PE teachers.
-N/A 2.3 Physical education learning objectives are assessed in some way (Fitnessgram, self-created assessment, component V, physical activity journal, or other means approved by the Physical Education Council).
-3.0 Grade 4 Fitnessgran 2.4 Physical education classes areappropriately modified or adapted to promote the participation of all students, especially students with chronic health conditions and/or special needs.
+3.0 2.3 Physical education learning objectives are assessed in some way (Fitnessgram, self-created assessment, component V, physical activity journal, or other means approved by the Physical Education Council).
+3.0 2.4 Physical education classes areappropriately modified or adapted to promote the participation of all students, especially students with chronic health conditions and/or special needs.
 3.0 2.5 Physical education requirements or recess is not waived for other activities, classes, or taken away as punishments.
 3.0 Physical Activity SCORE (1-3) COMMENTS 1.1 The recommend minimum number of minutes of physical activity per grade level consistent with the Alliance for a Healthier Generation Bronze recognition is met for the school (refer to wellness plan for amounts).
-3 2.1 Daily recess and/or allotted time for physical activity will be encouraged at each grade level.
-3 2.2 Areas used for physical activity should be in a safe environment for students with proper supervision.
+3 per student per day for 2.1 Daily recess and/or allotted time for physical activity will be encouraged at each grade level.
+1 2.2 Areas used for physical activity should be in a safe environment for students with proper supervision.
 3 2.4 Opportunities are available outside of the school day for students to participate in active programs, clubs, or groups (i.e. Girls on the Run, Boys on the Fly, seasonal sports).
-3 9 2.5 Physical activity is integrated into other curricula throughout the school day.
-3 Go Noodle, brain brea Overall Score 56 out of 78 % Goal Achieved 71.79% tion n aks
+3 2.5 Physical activity is integrated into other curricula throughout the school day.
+1 Overall Score 70 % Goal Achieved 89.74% ct of within ing a mai